lordsudo/tindog/README.md

 I created this site for my portfolio.
-My instructor Dr. Angela Yu taught me how to create websites like this.